recleev/trivium_tidytext/trivium_lyrics.md

 Into the Mouth of R We March
 ============================

-A few words on the libraries I used here.
+A few words on the packages I used here.

 `tidyverse` and `knitr` are my most used packages.
 I use `rebus` so I can avoid regex. `rebus` requires more typing, but it is more intuitive when you want to attacks strings, like song titles and lyrics.
 I used `wordcloud` to make a wordcloud and `extrafont` to change the default fonts in my plots.